jschaf/pggen/README.md

 Why should you use `pggen` instead of the [myriad] of Go SQL bindings?

-- pggen generates code using the database as a source of truth, so you can unleash the full power of SQL.
+- pggen generates code by introspecting the database system catalogs, so you can use *any* database extensions or custom methods and it will just work™.
+  For database types that pggen doesn't recognize, you can provide your own type mappings.

-- pggen is narrowly tailored to only generate code for queries you write in SQL. pggen will not create a model for every database object.
+- pggen scales to Postgres databases of any size and supports incremental adoption. pggen is narrowly tailored to only generate code for queries you write in SQL. pggen will not create a model for every database object.
   Instead, pggen only generates structs necessary to run the queries you specify.

 - pggen works with any Postgres database with any extensions.
 Under the hood, pggen runs each query and uses the Postgres catalog tables, `pg_type`,